fieldtrip/website/reference/ft_rejectvisual.md

-                     'range'     range from min to max in each channel 'kurtosis'  kurtosis, i.e. measure of peakedness of the amplitude distribution 'zvalue'    mean and std computed over all time and trials, per channel cfg.latency     = [begin end] in seconds, or 'all', 'minperiod', 'maxperiod', 'prestim', 'poststim' (default = 'all') cfg.alim        = value that determines the amplitude scaling for the channel and trial display, if empty then the amplitude scaling is automatic (default = [])
+                     'range'     range from min to max in each channel 'kurtosis'  kurtosis, i.e. measure of peakedness of the amplitude distribution 'zvalue'    mean and std computed over all time and trials, per channel cfg.latency     = [begin end] in seconds, or 'all', 'minperiod', 'maxperiod', 'prestim', 'poststim' (default = 'all') cfg.viewmode    = 'remove', 'toggle' or 'hide', only applies to summary mode (default = 'remove') cfg.box         = string, 'yes' or 'no' whether to draw a box around each graph (default = 'no')

  The following options for the scaling of the EEG, EOG, ECG, EMG, MEG and NIRS channels is optional and can be used to bring the absolute numbers of the different